AlDBanda/Jobplus-Sass-React-main/README.md

 Mixins need to be imported into the React component where they are used.
 If the mixin is not imported, React will not be able to pick it up.

-You will notice we have manually imported all the loaders that make this possible: css-loader, sass-loader, sass-resources-loader, style-loader.
+You will notice I have manually imported all the loaders that make this possible: css-loader, sass-loader, sass-resources-loader, style-loader.

-e.g we have defined breakpoints, without above sass-resources-loader, we would have to manually remember to import the breakpoint everwhere we need to call it.
+e.g I have defined breakpoints, without above sass-resources-loader, I would have to manually remember to import the breakpoint everwhere I need to call it.

 ### Webpack config

-We install `webpack` so we can use it to specify our loaders and the order they run.
+I also install `webpack` so I can use it to specify  loaders and the order they run.

-We then use webpack config to load in all the loaders in the correct sequence, which is in a reverse order.
+I then use webpack config to load in all the loaders in the correct sequence, which is in a reverse order.

-Sass Resource Loader will firstly get all our breakpoints, and include them into each sass file, then the sass-loader will take all that sass and spit out a css file, finally the style-loader will load that style into our html page.
+Sass Resource Loader will firstly get all  breakpoints, and include them into each sass file, then the sass-loader will take all that sass and spit out a css file, finally the style-loader will load that style into the html page.

 ```
 # webpack.config.js file